 Since 2008, Energy Performance Certificates or EPCs have been a legal requirement when almost any property is constructed, sold or let.

-Natalie May, estate agent at Henry Wiltshire Canary Wharf, explains more.
+Our estate agents at Henry Wiltshire Canary Wharf explain more.
 “Landlords and sellers shouldn’t underestimate the importance of the EPC.
 As well as showing potential buyers and tenants the energy efficiency of the property, it’s also a legal requirement and the responsibility of the seller or the landlord.
 Not having an EPC can seriously delay both sales and lettings.”

 Why do I need an EPC?